harryngict/NetworkCompose/README.md

 }
 ```

 ## VIII.
-How NetworkCore and NetworkQueue send a request
+How Network and NetworkQueue send a request

 ```swift
 enum Constant {